 Students studying abroad during the Fall Semester will NOT select housing during General Room Selection.
 Instead, students abroad for the Fall Semester will be required to select their housing for the Spring Semester online in December.

 Students planning to study abroad during the Spring Semester should proceed with General Room Selection for the Fall Semester.
-During the Fall Semester, these students should notify the Office of Residence Life and Housing by visiting WIN > Virtual Campus > Residence Life and Housing > Room Change and selecting the appropriate reason.
+During the Fall Semester, these students should notify the Office of Residence Life and Housing by visiting the Housing Portal > Room Change and selecting the appropriate reason.

 During the spring semester, these students will be able to participate in General Room Selection for the following fall from abroad.